leodini/dribbbleclone/README.md

 ### `Client`

-Web app made with javascript, Redux and React
+Web app made with javascript, React, context api and hooks

 you can check the result [here](https://dribbbleo.netlify.app/)